 WHO WHEN WHERE?

 Mary Knysh, a world-renowned music educator, performer and recording artist, and Dr. Irene Feher, who teaches classical and contemporary voice at Concordia, will lead this experience of creative exploration, musical mindfulness, personal renewal and community building that encompasses a range of traditions and styles—from folk, blues and jazz to classical and world music.

 Saturday and Sunday

 both days are from 10am-6pm - see below for your attendance options!

 1455 Boulevard de Maisonneuve O, Montréal, QC H3G 1M8 <-- click address for map

-On Saturday, May 28th, people of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
+On Saturday, DATE TBA, people of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
 No instrument?
 No problem.
 And you don’t have to know how to improvise.
 All you need is your voice—and the desire to express yourself.
 We’ll do the rest.
 Whether you are a professional, a student or an amateur, Live Your Music in Montréal will expand your musical vocabulary.

 On Sunday afternoon, everyone who registers for the workshop is invited to a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.